la10736/rstest/rstest_test/README.md

 Moreover give some utilities on assertions, strings manipulations and test name.

-It's not designed for general pourpuse use but just to help `rstest` develop.
+This crate isn't designed for general pourpuse use but just as `rstest` develop helper crate.

 ## License